 Are you or someone you love suffering from hot flashes due to menopause or another condition?
 Are you looking for top-notch hot flash remedies and solutions for helping you get a great night's rest and endure the day free of high-heat episodes?
-Read this article to learn more about this uncomfortable symptom and discover effective treatments to stop hot flashes.
+Read this article to learn more about the causes of hot flashes at night and discover effective treatments to stop them.

 What are Hot Flashes?